RankMansi/Smart-Fish-Feeder-System-IoT-Enabled-Aquarium/README.md

   2. YOLO model detects objects (currently general detection).
   3. The number of detected fish (objects) is counted in Python.
   4. Count is sent to Arduino via serial port.
   5. Arduino rotates the servo motor the same number of times → food is dispensed.
-  6. The cycle repeats every **2 hours** automatically.

 ---